yutsz1203/FPL-Transfer-Planner/README.md

 ### (1) Gameweek Data

-The gameweek data is for calculating the Offensive Strength (Oi) and Defensive Strength (Di) of each team, and then predict the results of each match using a Poisson Predictive model.
+The gameweek data is for calculating the Offensive Strength (Oi) and Defensive Strength (Di) of each team, separated by Home and Away, and then predict the results of each match using a Poisson Predictive model.

 ### (2) Fixture Data